vlzware/stide/README.md

 ```

 #### 7. Limitations/TODO/planed upgrades?
-- The hidden secret is *fragile* - meaning the simplest change to the picture will destroy the payload.
+- The hidden secret is *fragile* - meaning the simplest change to the picture may destroy the payload.
 Note: this can be also a pro, depending on the situation;
 - Outputs only png or bmp;
 - ~~No windows binaries~~ or gui (WIP); As of stide_3.0 windows console application available.
 - ~~The used png compression is not optimal (WIP) and this can lead to somewhat bigger output